 Most medical device lawsuits are consolidated into a "multi-district litigation" (MDL).
 MDLs are not class actions; instead, MDL is a more efficient way for courts to decide preliminary matters for all similar lawsuits.
 Then once those pretrial proceedings are done, the lawsuits return to their original courts to be resolved individually.
 Note that many cases get settled while they are in MDL phase.

 Current multi-district litigation cases for hernia mesh victims include In Re: Ethicon Physiomesh Flexible Composite Hernia Mesh out of Georgia, and In Re: Atrium Medical Corp.
 C-Qur Mesh Products Liability Litigation out of New Hampshire.
 In the past, manufacturer C.R.
-Bard paid out $184 million in 2,600 lawsuits from across the nation as part of the Composix Kugel Mesh multi-district litigation out of Rhode Island.5
+Bard paid out $184 million in 2,600 lawsuits from across the nation as part of the Composix Kugel Mesh multi-district litigation out of Rhode Island.
+And in March of 2018, a jury in the U.S. District Court of Northern Indiana returned a $35 million dollar verdict after finding that Ethicon was negligent in designing the Prolift surgical mesh implant.
+5

 During hernia operations, surgeons may implant meshes to help prevent a recurrence.
 It works by reinforcing the region where the hernia had been protruding.
 Meshes consist of synthetic products such as polypropylene and/or the tissue of animals.6